geobax/correlated_activity_76/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will allow you to get a copy of the project up and running on your local machine for development and testing purposes.

 **1.** Download:
 * sim.py